yclas/documentation/can-i-remove-license.md

 The only way to remove this caption is to get a **commercial lifetime license** for using our product.
 You can do it by buying any of **[premium themes](https://selfhosted.yclas.com/themes)** or **[Yclas Self-Hosted PRO](https://selfhosted.yclas.com/themes/yclas-self-hosted-pro.html)**.
 As a premium user you are allowed to delete license information.
 [See the download options here](https://yclas.com/self-hosted.html#package).

-Premium themes are also free of publicity - if you don’t want extra banners to appear at your site, please consider buying one of them!
+Premium themes are also free of publicity - if you don't want extra banners to appear at your site, please consider buying one of them!